 Impairment losses on initial classification and on subsequent remeasurement are recognised in the consolidated statement of comprehensive income.
-2 Significant accounting policies (continued)

 (I) Finance and operating lease

 (i) Classification

 A finance lease is a lease that transfers substantially all the risks and rewards incidental to ownership of an asset.
 Title may or may not eventually be transferred.
 An operating lease is a lease other than a finance lease.